9 Ways to Minimize Technical Difficulties During a Video Interview

 You sit in your chair, drumming your fingers aimlessly on your desk.
 You’re about to get interviewed for a job you really want.
 You know what you’re good at and you know what you’re going to bring to the table.
 Yet you’re nervous, because this isn’t just a phone call – it’s a video call.
-While you’re a frequent user of FaceTime, this isn’t exactly the same and you’re worried about what might go wrong.
+You’re used to phone screens and attended class on Zoom for months, but interviewing via a video call isn’t exactly the same thing, and you’re worried about what might go wrong.

 Decide which device to use for the interview

 Pick a device that can hold a stable internet connection and charge it beforehand or keep it plugged in during the interview.
 Laptops and desktops are preferable because they don’t have to be held and you won’t have to worry about phone calls or texts interrupting the meeting.
 Although not recommended, if you are on the go, a tablet or mobile phone can work if you have no other alternative.
 If you have to use a phone, make sure to set it to “do not disturb” and prop it up against a solid surface so you don’t have to hold it during the interview.

 Good lighting is a must when it comes to every successful video call.
 If possible, try not to have your back to a window or direct light.
 You’ll have the best light if you’re facing a window or lamp, but overhead lighting is okay, too.
 Be mindful of your background and make sure it represents you and your personality in a professional manner.
 If you don’t want to be too personal, use a blank wall as your background.
 Be wary of echoey rooms.
 Avoid public places, but if you don’t have any other choice, try to find a quiet corner and explain to the hiring team that you are in a public setting.

 Check your internet speed